michael2012z/BitBible/markdown/KJV/files/Gen.md

 21. And his brother’s name was Jubal: he was the father of all such as handle the harp and organ.

-22. And Zillah, she also bare Tubal–cain, an instructer of every artificer in brass and iron: and the sister of Tubal–cain was Naamah.instructer: Heb. whetter
+22. And Zillah, she also bare Tubal–cain, an instructer of every artificer in brass and iron: and the sister of Tubal–cain was Naamah.

-23. And Lamech said unto his wives, Adah and Zillah, Hear my voice; ye wives of Lamech, hearken unto my speech: for I have slain a man to my wounding, and a young man to my hurt.I have…: or, I would slay a man in my wound, etc.to my hurt: or, in my hurt
+23. And Lamech said unto his wives, Adah and Zillah, Hear my voice; ye wives of Lamech, hearken unto my speech: for I have slain a man to my wounding, and a young man to my hurt.

 24. If Cain shall be avenged sevenfold, truly Lamech seventy and sevenfold.

-25. And Adam knew his wife again; and she bare a son, and called his name Seth: For God, said she, hath appointed me another seed instead of Abel, whom Cain slew.Seth: Heb.
-Sheth: that is Appointed, or, Put
+25. And Adam knew his wife again; and she bare a son, and called his name Seth: For God, said she, hath appointed me another seed instead of Abel, whom Cain slew.

-26. And to Seth, to him also there was born a son; and he called his name Enos: then began men to call upon the name of the Lord.Enos: Heb.
-Enoshto call…: or, to call themselves by the name of the Lord
+26. And to Seth, to him also there was born a son; and he called his name Enos: then began men to call upon the name of the Lord.

 ## Genesis 5